smnorris/roadintegrator/README.md

 Collect various BC road data sources, preprocess and tile, then use the ArcGIS [Integrate tool](http://resources.arcgis.com/en/help/main/10.2/index.html#//00170000002s000000) to merge the roads into a single layer.

-Note that the merging process is a simple snapping of nearby roads - this is an approximation and the output should not be considered definitive.
-Output is for specific Cumulative Effects reporting tools and similar road density analyses; for projects requiring a clean road network please use the various source road data appropriately.
+Note that the road merging process is an approximation - the output should not be considered definitive.
+Output is for Cumulative Effects reporting tools and similar road density analyses; for projects requiring a clean road network please use the individual source road layers.

 ## Requirements